 Oregon has the highest registration fees in the U.S.: between $268.50 and $636.50 for new vehicles and $122 and $306 to renew for two years.
 Florida follows with a new vehicle registration fee of $225.
 This is a one-time fee, and there are separate additional fees based on the vehicle's weight.

 Registration fees following the first fee are $14.50-$32.50.
 Arizona has the lowest registration fee of $8, but the state adds a $32 public safety fee.

-Below is a table if each state’s registration and title fees.
-States may have specific charges in addition to the registration and title fees below; therefore you should check your state’s transportation agency or DMV website when determining the total cost of registering your car.
+Below is a table of each state’s registration and title fees.
+States may have specific charges in addition to the registration and title fees below; therefore, you should check your state’s transportation agency or DMV website when determining the total cost of registering your car.